department-of-veterans-affairs/va.gov-team/products/outreach-events/initiatives/Events v2/initiative-events-v2.md

 **As a user:**

-- I want  so that I know what's happening based on my schedule/availability.
+- I want so that I know what events are available based on my schedule/availability.
--
+- I want to have better lead-time prior to events so that I can plan accordingly to attend, especially in-person events.

 **As an events content editor/publisher:**

-- I want
+- I want to be able to publish events faster so that I can ensure Veterans have access to events coming up

 **As the Outreach Events product owner:**